Vision0220/Sheffield-Management-School-Harvard-zotero/README.md

 # Sheffield-Management-School-Harvard-zotero
-This is a third party(that is me) support for the University of Sheffield Management School Harvard reference standard formation.
+This is a third party(that is me) support for the [University of Sheffield Management School Harvard reference standard formation](https://www.librarydevelopment.group.shef.ac.uk/referencing/harvard.html) .
 In many cases(mainly the articles and books), this format performs the same as the exported formation of StarPlus.

 It's not guaranteed, and not officially certificated.
 If you want to use this, I would recommend you use StarPlus to check several citations before implementing this repository.

 ## Example
 ### 1-Article